jenholzer/apricot/API doc.md

 ## Authentication

 You can query the Neura API to pull information about a user.
-All requests for user data must include an authorization header with the value containing the user's access token:
+All requests for user data must include an **authorization header** with the value containing the user's access token:

+**Example**

 ```
 Authorization: Bearer asdf1234*****************